DeanHarland/tank-guarding/README.md

 - **What Is a Tank?:** Explains the role in clear, simple terms
 - **Core Responsibilities:** Outlines the Tank’s duty to control enemies and protect allies
 - **Action Steps:** Bullet-pointed guidance on how to react during combat
-- **Contact / Resources:** A simple section for feedback or learning resources

 ---